 Step 1.
 Run 'lsblk' command to identify the device.

 Step 2.
-Run the 'parted' command followed by the name of the block device that you want to format. 'sdb' in the example above.
+Run the 'parted' command followed by the block device's name that you want to format. 'sdb' in the example above.

 Type "Sudo parted /dev/sdb".
-Replace sdb the name of the drive.
+Replace sdb with the name of the drive.

 Warning!
 Don't type in the wrong driver.

 Step 3.
 Create a partition table using the following command: (parted) mklabel msdos